LowellInstruments/ddh_new/README.md

 ```

-## Running
+## Running on RPi
 Double click or run file ddh_run.sh.
-This already takes care of virtual environments.
+Adjust if using x64, but usually x64 is used only for development.

 ## License